NickJohn547745/CSE3902/README.md

 * Procedural room generation - Enter the procedurally generated area through the bottom door in the spawn room.

 ## Known Bugs
-* HUD values not dynamic
-* Clicking to change rooms breaks doors
 * HUD should be at top of screen (at least it is in the actual game)
 * Player can shoot an arrow during room transition (fix in transition state refactor
 * Player sometimes disappears when moving between rooms while damaged (or allow player to move around screen during transition)